Gerolamo Mengozzi Colonna: Biography

-During most of the years between 1720 and 1743, Mengozzi is a member of the Venetian painters' guild.
+During most of the years between 1720 and 1743, Mengozzi was a member of the Venetian painters' guild.
 He journeyed to Rome in 1724.
 He entered the Academy of St. Luke, gave lectures in perspective in 1725-26.
 Returning to Venice, in 1727 he became a member of the newly formed Accademia of Fine Arts in Venice, and became a professor by 1766.

 Between 1728 and 1733, he also worked as a scenic designer, a common pursuit for quadraturistas.
 He painted sets for the theaters of San Samuele and of San Giovanni Grisostomo.
 Between 1749-1750 he also worked with sets of Teatro Regio in Turin.
 He was employed in decoration of the Palazzina di Caccia of Stupinigi.

 Mengozzi also collaborated with the son of Giovanni Battista, Giandomenico Tiepolo.
 In 1754 he completed architectural perspective for scenes filled with figures by Giandomenico in the church of Santi Faustino e Giovita in Brescia.
 In 1757, with father and son Tiepolo, he painted the walls of the Palazzo Valmarana at Vicenza.
 Later that year, he collaborated with the elder Tiepolo in decorating certain salons in Ca' Rezzonico.
 In the Palazzo Rezzonico, Tiepolo and Mengozzi were commissioned to decorate rooms for the wedding of Louis and Faustina Savorgnan.
 In the wedding room ceiling, we see the couple carried on Apollo's chariot, drawn by four white horses, preceded by Cupid, blindfolded and surrounded by allegorical figures: the three Graces, Fame, Wisdom, bearing the flag of Merit with the heraldic arms of the Rezzonico and Savorgnan family.
 Again Tiepolo made the figures, while Mengozzi frames the scenes.
 In the Throne Room, they depicted the Triumph of Merit, which ascends to the temple of glory.
 Between 1760 and 1762 and Mengozzi and the elder Tiepolo collaborated in the massive Glory of the Pisani family on the ceiling of the central hall in the Villa Pisani at Stra.

 With the departure of Tiepolo for Spain in 1762, Mengozzi began a collaboration with Jacopo Guarana, a pupil of Tiepolo, in the chapel of the ducal palace.
 In addition, Mengozzi's son, Agostino (Venice, c.
 1725-1792), also became well known as a quadraturista.
 Among his pupils was Giovanni Giacomo Monti.